minstrel1149/exercise_book_ver2/HR_etc/README.md

 ### 2024년 4월 24일
 1. Verb + Object + to, Verb + -ing or to 1
 2. Verb + -ing or to 2, Verb + -ing or to 3
+3. Prefer and Would rather, Preposition + -ing